 Psychology tells us that humans respond more strongly to ‘surprise rewards’ than to continuous, predictable rewards so it is only fair that we call out the greater force at play here, that of human nature.
 When we are love bombed the reward system in our brain is activated and dopamine (the hormone responsible for addiction) floods our brain.
 This biochemical response increases our chances of enjoying these rewards in the future.

 At this point the abuser’s kindness often leaves the woman doubting the severity of the explosion and his love bombing and other manipulation tactics draw her back if she tries to leave the relationship.
 She is likely to snap back into life as if the explosion never happened, usually because she has children to look after.
 This allows her to dissociate from the painful reality that is her life.

 During this phase she is also likely to back down from legal proceedings she may have instigated.
 She will be living in hope that this was the last of it and she will be looking to the future, the amazing future her abuser has just promised her as part of his love bombing manipulations.
 She may excuse, justify, deny and downplay the abuse, all to her own detriment.

 What happens next?

 The abuser and the woman live in a blissful state of denial.
 Life seems normal and everyone gets along again.
 They both fly high on the joy of newfound reconnection.
-However, it is only a matter of time before the next phase beings again.
+However, it is only a matter of time before the next phase begins again.
 Thus the cycle of violence.
 A cycle that so many women understandably struggle to break free from.

 I hope this information helps people better understand why women often stay in abusive relationships.
 I hope it breaks stigma and I also hope it stops people asking the age old victim blaming question “Why didn’t she just leave?”
 Clearly there is still so much work to be done on breaking down judgement and shaming of domestic violence survivors and victims in society.